wizxrd123/nos/docs/contracts/using-for.rst

 outside of the contract or module in which it is used.

-Let us rewrite the set example from the :ref:`libraries` in this way, using file-level functions instead of library functions.
+Let us rewrite the set example from the :ref:`libraries` section in this way, using file-level functions instead of library functions.

 .. code-block:: solidity